 If your Maytag is throwing one of these codes, banging on spin, tumbling without heat, or going dead at the panel, let us look at it.
 Control boards, lid-lock circuits, and water-connected parts mix electricity and water, so they’re not a safe DIY.
 We track down the failed part, confirm it, and fix it.

-Call us at (858) 988-7787 for a same-day estimate.
+Call us at (858) 988-7787 to get matched with a local technician.